Benlagra/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk total_steps_day_NA_filled_with_0](figure/total_steps_day_NA_filled_with_0.png)

 Now the histogram changed completely and is logically biased towards 0 values.
-The mean and median are given by
+The mean and median are 9354 and 10395 as given by

 ```r